RolandBurrows/novus-apicius/recipes/onion_ring_omelettes.md

 * dash of salt/pepper

 #### Directions
-1. Spray and heat up a frying pan on the stove on medium.
-Slice your onions, you want them to be thick pieces so they will hold the egg mixture.
+1. Grease frying pan on medium heat.
+Slice onions such that they will hold the egg mixture (approx. 1 cm thick).
-2. In a small bowl mix all of your ingredients.
+2. In a small bowl, mix all ingredients.
-3. Place your rings in the hot pan and carefully pour your egg mixture into the rings.
-Fill almost to the top but not quite to avoid over flowing.
-Cover with a lid and cook until the eggs are done.
-The lid will help cook the egg all around since you wont be flipping them.
+3. Place onion rings in the hot pan and carefully pour in egg mixture.
+Fill almost to the top to avoid overflowing.
+Cover with a lid and cook until the eggs are done, or flip if desired.
-4. Recipe should make 5-6 rings depending on the size of your onion rings